About Youth & Family Ministry

 What to Expect at Unity Youth & Family Ministry

-At Unity of Madison, we have one big classroom where kids ranging from ages 3-8 attend per week, but would love to welcome older kiddos as well.
+At Unity of Madison, we have one big classroom where kids ranging from ages 3-10 attend per week but would love to welcome older kiddos as well!

-• I often incorporate the 12 Unity Powers: Faith, Strength, Wisdom, Love, Power, Imagination, Understanding, Will, Order, Zeal, Release, and Life.
+• We often incorporate the 12 Unity Powers: Faith, Strength, Wisdom, Love, Power, Imagination, Understanding, Will, Order, Zeal, Release, and Life.

-• I try to incorporate all their senses through activities.
-I believe that invoking all the senses helps deepen their understanding of the spiritual lesson and strengthen their relationship to God.
+• Unity believes that invoking all the senses helps deepen their understanding of the spiritual lesson and strengthen their relationship to God, so we try to incorporate as many senses during our activity.

 • We focus a lot on topics of love, including how we show love for others, the environment, animals, and ourselves.
 Under the umbrella of love, we share practices for cultivating high self-esteem and ways to be in our power.